GovTechSG/CFT-Docs/sftp/job-script.md

 !> **Important:** These sample scripts provide a generic template.
 Please review and adjust the script accordingly to align with your agency needs.

+!> **Important**: When the **File Archive** feature is enabled, using the `lcd` command in your SFTP job script may result in incorrect file paths.
+To prevent this, avoid using the `lcd` command when File Archive is enabled.

 ## SFTP Scheduler as Sender

 ``` shell